-The most intact primeval lowland forest of Europe lies in short distance of the most unscathed large river of the continent.
+The most intact primeval lowland forest in Europe lies a short distance from the most unspoilt large river of the continent.
 A multitude of other reserves hold splendid woodlands, fen mires, lakes and bogs within a beautiful small-scale rural landscape.
-The landscape, the very rich birdlife, the Elks, Bison, Wolves and other mammals, and the many unscathed habitats which form a benchmark for nature conservation throughout the continent, are all reasons to visit this superb part of Europe.
+The landscape, the very rich birdlife, the Elks, Bison, Wolves and other mammals, and the many untouched habitats which form a benchmark for nature conservation throughout the continent, are all reasons to visit this superb part of Europe.

 Bialowieza National Park

 The famous Bialowieza National Park, on the border with Belarus, constitutes the last large swathe of old-growth forest in Europe.
-It is home to large mammals like Wolf, Lynx and Elk, but most famous for being the last place where the impressive European Bison occurred.
-It was here that the last wild animals were caught to enter a breeding program within the forest, and it was here that the first be being released in the wild.
+It is home to large mammals like Wolf, Lynx and Elk, but is most famous for being the last place where the impressive European Bison occurred.
+It was here that the last wild animals were caught to enter a breeding programme within the forest, and it was here that the first were released into the wild.
 Bialowieza is the place to see the dense, wild forests that once covered large parts of the continent.
-It is also the place to see many rare forest birds, like Three-toed and White-backed Woodpeckers, Pygmy Owl, Lesser Spotted Eagle, Black Stork and Collared and Red-breasted Flycatchers, to name but a few.
+It is also the place to see many rare forest birds, such as Three-toed and White-backed Woodpeckers, Pygmy Owl, Lesser Spotted Eagle, Black Stork and Collared and Red-breasted Flycatchers, to name but a few.

 Biebrza and Narew National Parks

 The large Biebrza and small Narew National Parks protect two of Poland’s and indeed Europe’s most natural rivers.
-Both have a huge, undammed floodplain with large swathes of marshes, mires, dry dune complexes, alder carr forests, oxbows and reed beds.
-Both parks lie closely together and are Poland’s prime birdwatching hotspot.
+Both have huge, undammed floodplains with large swathes of marshes, mires, dry dune complexes, alder carr forests, oxbows and reed beds.
+Both parks lie close together and are Poland’s prime birdwatching hotspot.
 Spotted Eagle, Aquatic Warbler and Great Snipe are perhaps the biggest draw, but there are many more birds.
-Lesser Spotted and White-tailed Eagles, Black Stork, Crane, Black Grouse, Ruff, White-winged Tern, Citrine Wagtail are some attractions, many of which occur in large numbers.
-The park’s also support large numbers of rare butterflies and dragonflies.
-The fact that this rich flora and fauna occurs in a habitat that, although its scale and natural state are exceptional, is similar that you find elsewhere in Poland, Germany, The Netherlands, Belgium, the UK and northern France, makes the Biebrza and Narew just as much a benchmark of European nature as Bialowieza.
+Lesser Spotted and White-tailed Eagles, Black Stork, Crane, Black Grouse, Ruff, White-winged Tern, and Citrine Wagtail are some attractions, many of which occur in large numbers.
+The parks also support large numbers of rare butterflies and dragonflies.
+The fact that this rich flora and fauna occur in a habitat that, although its scale and natural state are exceptional, is similar to that found elsewhere in Poland, Germany, The Netherlands, Belgium, the UK and northern France, makes the Biebrza and Narew just as much a benchmark of European nature as Bialowieza.

 Wigry National Park and Augustow forest

 Bordering the Biebrza national park to the north lies the huge Augustow forest, Poland’s largest forest complex.
-The largest part is commercial forest, but throughout the complex, there are many reserves with oldgrowth stands in similar state as that of Bialowieza.
+The largest part is commercial forest, but throughout the complex, there are many reserves with oldgrowth stands in a similar state as that of Bialowieza.
 The great attraction of this region, though, is that it is geologically and climatically tied to northern Europe.
 Distinctly hilly, with many lakes, connected by beautiful small rivers, and bordered by mires and bogs, the Augustow region (with Wigry National Park on its outskirts) has its toes in the Baltic and Scandinavian nature realm.
-The flora and fauna also has a distinct boreal touch to it.
+The flora and fauna also have a distinct boreal touch.